collapsed-stacks/startups/questions/12069/how-do-i-do-market-research-without-leaking-my-start-up-idea.md

 - posted by: [fiprojects](https://stackexchange.com/users/5370155/fiprojects) on 2017-02-09
 - score: 0

-<p>Start small - create some samples, get feedback.</p>
+Start small - create some samples, get feedback.

-<p>Let's say your research tells you what you want to know - your risks pretty much stay the same - You still won't be able to launch a million batches from day one.
-From the moment you launch, your product will be seen by others and unless you can somehow protect the receipe, it will be up for grabs.</p>
+Let's say your research tells you what you want to know - your risks pretty much stay the same - You still won't be able to launch a million batches from day one.
+From the moment you launch, your product will be seen by others and unless you can somehow protect the receipe, it will be up for grabs.

-<p>Also...
-The idea of an investor supporting you without a trial is slim.</p>
+Also...
+The idea of an investor supporting you without a trial is slim.

-<p>One method for your trial is approaching a club - for example a running club or football team.
-Approach them, don't share the magic spice to your product, but you can explain your goal (health product aimed at sports people that is produced locally).</p>
+One method for your trial is approaching a club - for example a running club or football team.
+Approach them, don't share the magic spice to your product, but you can explain your goal (health product aimed at sports people that is produced locally).

-<p>You ought to examine liability insurance - and since you are in effect producing a food stuff, you should make sure you are walking the safe side of food rules/laws.</p>
+You ought to examine liability insurance - and since you are in effect producing a food stuff, you should make sure you are walking the safe side of food rules/laws.